History of Panama (1821–1903): Independence

 The Congress of Panama, which convened in June and adjourned in July 1826, was attended by four American states—Mexico, Central America, Colombia, and Peru.
 The Treaty of Union, League, and Perpetual Confederation drawn up at that congress would have bound all parties to mutual defense and to the peaceful settlement of disputes.
 Furthermore, because some feared that monarchical elements sympathetic to Spain and its allies might regain control of one of the new republics, the treaty included a provision that if a member state substantially changed its form of government, it would be excluded from the confederation and could be readmitted only with the unanimous consent of all other members.

 The treaty was ratified only by Colombia and never became effective.
 Bolívar, having made several futile attempts to establish lesser federations, declared shortly before his death in 1830 that "America is ungovernable; those who served the revolution have plowed the sea."
 Despite his disillusion, however, he did not see United States protection as a substitute for collective security arrangements among the Spanish-speaking states.
 In fact, he is credited with having said, "The United States seems destined by Providence to plague America with misery in the name of Liberty."

 Three abortive attempts to separate the isthmus from Colombia occurred between 1830 and 1840.
 The first was undertaken by an acting governor of Panama who opposed the policies of the president, but the Panamanian leader reincorporated the department of Panama at the urging of Bolívar, then on his deathbed.
 The second attempted separation was the scheme of an unpopular dictator, who was soon deposed and executed.
 The third secession, a response to civil war in Colombia, was declared by a popular assembly, but reintegration took place a year later.
+The only time that Panama gained a constitutional profile of its own, was in the context of the War of the Supremes (1839-1842), led by Tomás de Herrera in Panama, when it was part of the federalist movement and adopted the Fundamental Law and Constitution of the State of the Isthmus which, however, never gained any real validity as Panama reunited with Colombia in 1841.